 The best ketogenic diet foods to eat are low in carbs and high in nutrition - helping you stick to your keto carb goals and supporting good health overall.

-Fat comes from both animal and plant based sources, and can be found in a whole food or as an extraction, such as oil and butter.
+Fat comes from both animal and plant-based sources and can be found in whole food or as an extraction, such as oil and butter.

 Animal fat is a source of saturated fat that is less desirable due to its association with increased blood cholesterol.